-Next morning by 0930h we packed our bags and moved for our next destination, ‘Pushkar‘.
+The next morning by 0930h we packed our bags and moved to our next destination, ‘Pushkar‘.
 Our first halt was at ‘Sambhar Salt Lake ‘.
-First halt of day that too unplanned.
+The first halt of the day that too unplanned.
 Shalini was going through google maps and figured out salt lake near Jaipur.
 She re-routed the map and we ended up in ‘Sambhar Salt Lake, A Lake No More’.

-To reach Sambhar you have to take a de-tour from NH48, Jaipur – Ajmer highway.
-If you are travelling in month of late Sept and Oct, you will find flocks of water fowls including flamingos, sandpipers and redshanks that migrate from northern Asia and siberia.
+To reach Sambhar you have to take a detour from NH48, Jaipur – Ajmer highway.
+If you are traveling in the months of late Sept and Oct, you will find flocks of waterfowl including flamingos, sandpipers, and redshanks that migrate from northern Asia and Siberia.
 After the Rann of Kutch, where they breed, Sambhar is said to be the most residential territory for flamingos in India.
-We somehow reached the lake asking directions from localities.
-The roads are not in good condition but this is what you expect from an off beat tourist destination, Google Maps shows location of camping site which comes after salt lake while coming from Jaipur.
+We somehow reached the lake asking for directions from localities.
+The roads are not in good condition but this is what you expect from an offbeat tourist destination, Google Maps shows the location of a camping site which comes after salt lake while coming from Jaipur.
 Warning in advance, if you are planning to visit the lake in your sedan, better be prepared to visit a mechanic too.

 On reaching, we saw the sprawling salt desert.
 You can camp here as well.
 There are agencies that organise camping for tourists.
-During the migration season you can board heritage train run by a private firm, which will take you around the lake site.
+During the migration season, you can board a heritage train run by a private firm, which will take you around the lake site.

-The moment we crossed the railway under-bridge, the first scene that flashbacked was the advertisement of Rann Utsav, casting ‘Big B‘ standing in bright desert of salt in indigo blue costume and why not?
+The moment we crossed the railway under-bridge, the first scene that flashbacked was the advertisement of Rann Utsav, casting ‘Big B‘ standing in a bright desert of salt in an indigo blue costume, and why not?
 The salt dunes piled by ‘Sambhar Salts Ltd’ adds to the beauty of this place.
-The scenic beauty of lake makes it a picturesque and perfect place to camping location.
+The scenic beauty of the lake makes it a picturesque and perfect place for camping location.

 Sambhar : Why a Lake No More

 Unfortunately, anthropogenic pressures have killed a wetland of international importance.
-Salt extraction, earlier done by surface brine now been done using hundreds of borewell.
-So the scope of replinshment water in lake with ground water has already exhausted.
+Salt extraction, earlier done by surface brine now been done using hundreds of borewells.
+So the scope of replenishment water in lakes with groundwater has already been exhausted.
 Indiscriminate groundwater extraction is the single largest threat to Sambhar.
-Due to rapid developments in area there has been progressive degradation in habitat of water fowls too.
-The winter congregation of flamingoes have reduced from thousands to few hundred.
+Due to rapid developments in the area, there has been progressive degradation in the habitat of waterfowl too.
+The winter congregation of flamingoes has reduced from thousands to a few hundred.

-After spending almost 2hr in salt desert we continued towards Ajmer.
+After spending almost 2hr in the salt desert we continued towards Ajmer.